seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 implementations, thus reducing the cost of highly secure cryptography to a point where it can be used more widely.

+Curve25519 can be generated in the following manner: Let p=2^255-19, and consider the elliptic curve y^2=x^3+ux^2+x for various choices of u.
+Then 486662 is the minimum u congruent to 2 (mod 4) such that the order of the curve is 8 times a prime and the order of the twist is 4 times a prime.

+The prime 2^255-19 was selected to enable highly efficent arithmetic across a wide range of platforms.
+Few primes of the form 2^c-s with s small exist between 2^250 and 2^521, and other choices of coefficient are not as competitive in performance.

 # IANA Considerations

 None.